 Are you looking for some books to add to your collection to help boost your social skills?

-To help you with that, I’ve created a list of what I consider to be the top 10 most compelling social skills books at the moment.
+To help you with that, I’ve created a list of what I consider to be the top 10 most compelling social skills books that you need to read.

-Whether you’re looking for tips on how to talk to people, how to read other’s body language, or how to make friends and influence people (as first written by the great Dale Carnegie), there’s something here to help you.
+Whether you’re looking for tips on how to talk to people, how to read other people’s body language, or how to make friends and influence people (as Dale Carnegie would have said), there’s something here to help you.

 Without further ado, here are my top 10 picks for social skills books you should add to your library.

-How to Talk to Anyone helps you with things like how to make a good first impression, how to make small talk, how to read body language, and how to build rapport.
+How to talk to anyone helps you with things like how to make a good first impression, how to make small talk, how to read body language, and how to build rapport.

 2. The Fine Art of Small Talk by Debra Fine

 If you’ve ever wondered how to start a conversation with someone or struggled through awkward silences this book could be for you.

 3. The Social Skills Guidebook: Manage Shyness, Improve Your Conversations, and Make Friends, Without Giving Up Who You Are by Chris MacLeod

-His take on things is that you don’t have to change who you are to get good at being social.
+His take on things in the Social Skills Guidebook is that you don’t have to change who you are to get better at being social.